BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 # Known Bug (unlikely to be fixed)

-- Launching a macro with Caps Lock ON causes it to flash and reduces macro speed due to additional input.
 - The macro does not consistently stop when the following keys are <ins>**quickly**</ins> pressed: \["LButton", "RButton", "Enter", "Escape", "Backspace"\].
 While this currently randomely works, the implementation is not optimized.
 I recommend holding any of these keys down for a full second for it to works every time.

 # TODO